CrankyCat-Loves-Coding/Lets-Find-Violets-Toy/README.md

 ## **Overview**

-I create this game for my 3 years old toddler girl.
+I create this game for my 3-year-old toddler.
 This idea came from one of her favorite books <Let’s find Violet’s Toy>.
-This book is published by the LeapFrog company.
-Narrating a story how the dog Violet eventually found its toy.
-This game is created as my second portfolio only for educational purposes.
+This book was published by the LeapFrog company.
+It's a story about how the dog Violet eventually found its toy.I created this game as part of my coding project.

 ## **Table of Contents**